 Snapshot monitoring may occur on a single day across a sub-catchment or catchment.
 This provides spatial information about the natural resource condition being monitored at a given point in time.

 Ongoing monitoring is conducted on a regular basis and is useful in showing trends or changes over time.
-Monthly monitoring is recommended as a minimum for community groups and land managers.

 Impact monitoring investigates whether an impact causes change, e.g. a sewage treatment plant may affect nutrient levels.